ViktYusk/BitcoinBruteForcer/README.md

 bitcoin_puzzle 14920854
 ```

 in order to process block # 14920854.
-With current speed of calculations, it takes about 2 days to process a block, and after this you will see the next output:
+With current speed of calculations, it takes about 30 hours to process a block, and after this you will see the next output:

 ```
 9C7592C05DC70C7D 3EE4133DC0048754A7B8EB3A085032FADD54E184